We are recruiting! See our open positions on our Career Page

 The Changing Landscape of Logistics

-As companies and governments strive to meet ambitious net zero goals, the logistics sector must fundamentally rethink how goods are moved.
-This rethinking involves embracing cleaner technologies, such as battery electric vehicles (BEVs), and addressing existing inefficiencies within the supply chain.
+As companies and governments strive to set and meet ambitious net zero goals, the logistics sector must rethink how goods are moved.
+This involves embracing cleaner technologies, such as battery electric vehicles (BEVs), and addressing inefficiencies within the supply chain.
 The current focus on target setting, particularly regarding Scope 3 emissions—which encompass the indirect emissions that occur in a company’s value chain—has become crucial.
 These emissions often account for a substantial portion of a company’s total emissions, making it imperative for businesses to establish clear baselines and actionable targets.

 Moreover, it is critical to recognize the interconnected nature of logistics operations.
 For example, without a clear demand for electric vehicles, manufacturers may be reluctant to invest in the necessary production capacity.
 Conversely, without the infrastructure to support electric vehicles, adoption rates will stagnate.
 Thus, a systemic approach that emphasizes collaboration and a shared vision for sustainable logistics is needed.
 By integrating new technologies and fostering collaboration, the logistics sector can position itself to meet the challenges of a low-carbon future.